Diffusers

 Limitations

-• Diffusers is a library, not a SaaS platform, so users must handle their own infrastructure.
+• Diffusers is an open-source library, so you must set up and manage your own infrastructure.

 Hidden costs & gotchas